juniorgasparotto/GraphExpression/README.md

 Entity(int complexEntityId)
 ```

-**2)** the second constructor creates an entity in which your site will be a member, that is, can be a property or a field.
+**2)** the second constructor creates an entity located in a member, that is, can be a property or a field.
 The `Name` parameter will set the name of the Member.
 The `complexEntityId` parameter will assign this member the entity which corresponds to that ID.

 ```csharp
 Entity(string name, int complexEntityId)